Friday, 30 August 2024

 One of the important developments in Carl Zeiss's history was the joining of Ernst Abbe in 1866.
 Abbe revolutionized optical design theory, enhancing Zeiss's ability to produce scientifically accurate optical products.
 Today, the company continues to be a key player in the global market with its innovative technologies and high-quality products.

-We have received your letter dated March 15th, and we thank you for the order of 1 "Turmon" that you have placed with us.
+We have received your esteemed letter of March 15th and thank you for the order of 1 'Turmon' that you have placed with us.

 We would like to inform you that this item will be shipped from the warehouse of Ganz & Co., located at Bahnhofstraße 40 in Zurich.